Degenerate twisted traces on quantized Kleinian singularities of type A: Lerch transcendents

 \section{Lerch transcendents}

-A natural question raised by our calculations with Stieltjes transforms is whether we can interpret $F_T(x)$ as an analytic function for any non-degenerate traces.
-In a certain sense, the answer is obviously not: \begin{lem} If $F_T(x)$ is not the Taylor expansion of a rational function at $x=\infty$, then the radius convergence (in terms of $x^{-1}$) of this power series is 0. \end{lem} \begin{proof} Assume not.
+A natural question raised by our calculations with Stieltjes transforms is whether we can interpret $F_T(x)$ as an analytic function for any nondegenerate traces.
+In a certain sense, the answer is obviously not: \begin{lem} If $F_T(x)$ is not the Taylor expansion of a rational function at $x=\infty$, then the radius of convergence (in terms of $x^{-1}$) of this power series is $0$. \end{lem} \begin{proof} Assume not.
 Then for some real number $\epsilon$, we have that $F_T(x)$ converges absolutely to a holomorphic function on $\{x\in \C\mid |x|>\epsilon\}$, and in fact on its closure in the Riemann sphere.
 We can use \eqref{eq:P-principal} to meromorphically extend this function to the entirety of the Riemann sphere.
-The argument of \Cref{Stieltjes-change} still applies and shows that this function can only have poles at points of the form $a+\half+\Z$ for $a$ a root of $P$ which lie inside $\{x\in \C\mid |x|\leq \epsilon\}$, with the order of these poles bounded by the vanishing order of $p$ at $x=a$.
+The argument of Lemma~\ref{Stieltjes-change} still applies and shows that this function can only have poles at points of the form $a+\half+\Z$ for $a$ a root of $P$ which lies inside $\{x\in \C\mid |x|\leq \epsilon\}$, with the order of these poles bounded by the vanishing order of $P$ at $x=a$.
 There are only finitely many such points, which shows that $F_T(x)$ is a meromorphic function on the Riemann sphere with finitely many poles, all of finite order.
 This implies that $F_T(x)$ is a rational function.
-Thus, the twisted trace $T$ is degenerate, contradicting our assumption. \end{proof} Interestingly, if we focus solely on the recursion for $\deg Q(x)<\deg P(x)$, there is a solution to this recursion which is meromorphic in the complex plane, though not at $x=\infty$.
-It's unclear whether we can learn anything interesting from this function, but we note it here, since it is an intriguing coincidence.
+Thus, the twisted trace $T$ is degenerate, contradicting our assumption. \end{proof}

+However, we can give an interpretation of this divergent series using the Borel transform.
+Recall that the Borel transform (see \cite[\S 4.4]{costinAsymptoticsBorel2009}) is the transformation of power series $\mathcal{B}\colon x^{-1}\C[[x^{-1}]]\to \C[[s]]$ given by:

+It is a well-known result (often called ``frequency shifting'' in the context of the Laplace transform) that: